 Impact of chronic conditions on individuals and their caregivers:

 - Poor coordination of care generally leads to unnecessary service utilization: hospitalizations, nursing home placements, and duplicate diagnostic tests.

 - People with serious chronic conditions are more likely to receive conflicting advice, have trouble accessing needed services, and receive prescriptions that adversely interact with one another.

 - People with chronic conditions spend much more on prescription drugs than people without chronic conditions.

 - People with chronic conditions rely on others not only for financial support but for personal assistance, as family and friends devote many hours per week to assisting people with long-term conditions.

 Because the health care system is not designed to meet the needs of people with chronic conditions, their care is not coordinated, which leads to unnecessary service use.
 Individuals often receive conflicting advice from different providers, report difficulty accessing services and have difficulty paying out-of-pocket for health care.
 As a result, people with chronic conditions rely on others for financial support and personal assistance.

-Solutions to the chronic care problem, writes Anderson, will come from broad-based reforms that involve incorporating people with multiple chronic conditions in medical research; rethinking how the health care financing system values and pays for the care received by people with chronic conditions; re-examining how we train health care providers; developing better connections between supportive and clinical care delivery systems; incorporating quality metrics for people with multiple chronic conditions; and encouraging and supporting patient self-management and family caregiving.
+Solutions to the chronic care problem, the author writes, will come from broad-based reforms that involve incorporating people with multiple chronic conditions in medical research; rethinking how the health care financing system values and pays for the care received by people with chronic conditions; re-examining how we train health care providers; developing better connections between supportive and clinical care delivery systems; incorporating quality metrics for people with multiple chronic conditions; and encouraging and supporting patient self-management and family caregiving.